fishsciences/artemis_methods/results/results.md

 show up in @Von's pdf-->

-In a comparison between `artemis` models and a binomial mixed-effects model fit to the same data, the binomial data showed both better precision and recall for the in-sample data, relative to the `artemis` model (0.92 vs. 0.72 precision; 0.94 vs. 0.88 recall).
+In a comparison between `artemis` models and a binomial mixed-effects model fit to the same data (Table 3), the binomial data showed both better precision and recall for the in-sample data relative to the `artemis` model (0.92 vs. 0.72 precision; 0.94 vs. 0.88 recall).
 However, when used to classify out-of-sample data, the binomial model's performance showed similar results to the `artemis` predictions in precision (0.57 vs 0.56 precision), but worse recall (0.69 vs 0.77 recall).
 This suggests that the binomial data was overfit to the original data.
-Futhermore, the binomial model would produce more false negatives compared to the `artemis` classification predicting the same data.
+These metrics suggest the binomial model would produce more false negatives compared to the `artemis` classification predicting the same data.